mjhea0/express-testing-mocha-knex/README.md

 module.exports = validateUserResources;
 ```

-Here, with express-validator, we validated parameters using either `req.checkParams` or `req.checkBody` and then aggregated them together with `req.validationErrors()`.
+Here, with express-validator, parameters are validated using either `req.checkParams` or `req.checkBody` and then errors are aggregated together with `req.validationErrors()`.

-Require this module into the user routes:
+Require this module in the user routes:

 ```javascript
 const userQueries = require('../db/queries.users');